 Add the flour into the crisco and sugar mixture all at once.
 Beat with the hand mixer on low speed.
 Mix until the flour is just combined into the shortening and sugars.
 As soon as the flour is dispersed stop mixing.

 Add in your semisweet chocolate chips and beat on low until the chips are evenly mixed into the chocolate chip cookie dough.

 One great part about this recipe, you do not need to chill dough to get chocolate chip cookies that are puffy and not flat.
 Using the room temperature dough and a medium cookie scoop, drop dough onto the parchment-lined cookie sheet.
 I love the OXO medium cookie scoop, which will measure about 2 teaspoons of dough.
 Make sure the dough balls are at least 2 inches apart as the cookies will spread when baking.
 You can use either parchment paper or a silicone mat for these cookies.

 Bake at 350 degrees for 12-14 minutes.
 They are done baking when the crisco chocolate chip cookies are golden brown on the edges and the centers are lighter in color.
 Let the cookie sit on the baking sheet for 5-10 minutes and then let them come to room temperature on a cookie rack.

 Storing Chocolate Chip Cookies

-You can store these shortening-based chocolate chip cookies in an air-tight container at room temperature for up to 5 days.
+You can store these shortening-based chocolate chip cookies in an air-tight container (these are my favorite storage containers) at room temperature for up to 5 days.
 Store in an airtight container in the freezer for a couple of months.

 In my opinion, there is nothing better than old fashioned chocolate chip cookies with shortening.
 I really hope you enjoy these crispy yet chewy chocolate chip cookies.
 If you make these, please share with me on Instagram!